 Surgery will be done by a team of experts.
 Depending on where surgery is needed it may be carried out in Our Lady's Children's Hospital Crumlin, Temple St Children’s Hospital (brain surgery) or Cappagh Hospital in Dublin (bone surgery).

-Chemotherapy is the use of anti-cancer (cytotoxic) drugs to destroy cancer cells.
+Chemotherapy is the use of anti-cancer drugs to destroy cancer cells.
 There are many different types of chemotherapy drugs used to treat different types of childhood cancer.

-Some are given at home as tablets or capsules but most are given by drip (infusion) into a vein.
+Some are given at home as tablets or capsules but most are given by a drip (infusion) into a vein.
 Some targeted chemotherapies are injected into the spinal fluid where they can be most effective.
 Once in the body the drugs travel to treat the cancer cell.
 Sometimes just one chemotherapy drug is used, but often a combination of two, three or more drugs is given.
 Your child’s doctor will give you a copy of the protocol being used so that you can see the schedule of treatment.
 The medical team will also talk you through the side effects of chemotherapy which can include:

-- Bruising, Nausea &/or sickness
+- Bruising, nausea and/or sickness

 - Hair Loss

 Side effects vary from person to person and drug to drug.
 As part of the process of destroying fast growing cancer cells, the drugs can also affect healthy cells in your child’s body.
 If your child is experiencing any side effects, discuss them with your care team.
 In the case of hair loss, particularly for girls and teenagers, you will be given assistance to contact a wig specialist if your child chooses this.